-Graduate Assistant (GA) A GA is normally assigned duties primarily focused on the conduct of research/scholarly activity.
-A GA may be assigned teaching duties, but should not be the instructor of record for a course.
+Graduate Assistant (GA) A GA is normally be assigned duties primarily focused on the conduct of research/scholarly activity.
+A GA may be assigned teaching duties, but should not be the instructor of record.
 Appointment is typically for the Fall and Spring semesters of an academic year.

 Graduate Assistant/Intern (GA/I) A GA/I is a special category of graduate assistant designated to provide opportunities for university offices or departments, community companies or agencies, or other appropriate external sponsors to involve graduate students as academic assistants/interns in real life experiences related to their fields of study.

-Teaching Assistant (TA) A TA will only be assigned duties focused on instruction and may be the instructor of record for a one regularly scheduled lower division undergraduate class or classes.
+Teaching Assistant (TA) A TA will only be assigned duties focused on instruction and may be the instructor of record for a regularly scheduled lower division undergraduate class.

 Note: Additional academic services to the academic program in which the student is enrolled may be appropriate for all assistantship appointments.

 A student appointed as a graduate assistant (GA, GRA, TA and GA/I) will be paid a stipend.
 The student transportation fee will be remitted during each term of appointment.
-The department/agency of service will provide a stipend and fringe to the university.
-A stipend will be paid to the student through the normal stipend process for GA/I appointments.
-Stipends are subject to federal, state and city taxes.
-GAs can select, if they wish, to participate in Ohio Public Employees Retirement System (OPERS).
+The department/agency of service will provide a stipend to the university which will be paid to the student through the normal stipend process for GA/I appointments.

-Assistantship appointments require 20 hours per week for 16 weeks for each fall and spring semester (including exam week) and 14 weeks for the summer semester (for 12-month appointments) for duties to be assigned by the department chair.
-Typically the assistantship schedule follows the YSU academic calendar.
-In some cases the schedule may need to be changed to accomplish the duties to be performed.
-In such cases, the department chairperson will provide written notice of the change to the student affected and to the Dean of Graduate Studies.
+Assistantships require 20 hours per week during the Fall and Spring semester, including exam week, for duties to be assigned by the department chair.
 Graduate assistants assigned to classroom or laboratory duties are under the direct supervision of a full-service faculty member who will retain full responsibility for the maintenance of high academic and pedagogical standards.